We’re always on the lookout for supplement ingredients that could be the “Next Big Thing”, and it’s very possible we just found one for dieters.

 Its name is BAIBA (pronounced “BAY-buh”), and it may be able to mimic certain fat-burning processes that occur in your body when exercising – even when you’re not working out!

-There’s currently only one company selling it as a supplement, and since it’s so new, it’s definitely not for the conservative or cautious user — at least until more human-based research is published.
+This ingredient is incredibly interesting, especially to aggressive dieters, but is definitely not for the conservative or cautious user — at least until more human-based research is published.

-This article is intense, so get ready for the PricePlow firehose:
+This article is science-intense, so get ready:

 What is BAIBA?